mariollesta/my-own-wc/README.md

 ---

+# Summary

-Following the guidelines of the Write Your Own wc Tool project of the Coding Challenges blog, the goal of this project is the development of the Unix wc tool.
+Following the guidelines of the Write Your Own wc Tool project of the [Coding Challenges blog](https://codingchallenges.fyi/), the goal of this project is the development my own version of the Unix wc tool.

+The wc command is used to count the number of lines, words and bytes in a text file passed as a parameter.
+On the other hand, if no text file is specified, the command will read from the standard input.

+---

+# Installation

+---

+# How to use

+---